Discover the gin distilleries in Edinburgh that produce, between them, a wonderfully varied and innovative range of craft gins.

 Edinburgh Gin, owned by Ian MacLeod Distillers, has closed (January 2024) its distillery in the West End of the city.

-A new Edinburgh Gin Distillery will open at The Arches, East Market Street in December 2024.
+A new Edinburgh Gin Distillery opened at The Arches, East Market Street in December 2024.

 It all began in 2010 with a classic London Gin.